 Pest management: Tomato cultural tips, pests, and diseases

-When to plant: April–June.
-For best results, wait until nighttime temperatures are consistently warm.
+- For best results, wait until daytime temperatures are regularly over 70 degrees

 Harvest window: July–October, depending on variety

 Fertilization: Overfertilization results in excessive leafy growth at the expense of flowers and fruit.

 - Cage or stake plants to support expected growth.
 Indeterminate varieties can grow 6 feet tall or more.